orx/orx/code/demo/iOS/ReadMe-iOS.md

 - dynamic object creation
 - visual FXs

-For more generic examples on how to use orx, please get the tutorial package and/or have a look at [http://wiki.orx-project.org]().
+For more generic examples on how to use orx, please get the tutorial package and/or have a look at [the wiki](http://wiki.orx-project.org).

 Files